 The university supports personnel and student participation in programs to prevent the abuse of drugs, controlled substances, tobacco, and alcohol.
-Substance Abuse Prevention Services can provide confidential assistance with drug and alcohol abuse problems.

-Persons aware of those with substance abuse problems enrolled at or employed by BYU are encouraged to act responsibly by consulting with one of BYU's counselors or a BYU Police officer.
-Remaining silent or waiting until a situation has escalated is not wise and is often dangerous.
-The university supports the premise that personnel and students should cooperatively help one another to solve alcohol and substance abuse problems.
-Educational training programs, health information, preliminary evaluations, and counseling for possible referral for outside medical assistance are likewise available.
-Contact any of the offices listed to the right for drug or alcohol assistance.
+The university's Substance Abuse Prevention Services provides confidential assistance with drug and alcohol abuse problems.
+Persons aware of university students or employees who are experiencing substance abuse problems are encouraged to consult with a BYU counselor or a police officer.
+Educational training programs, health information, preliminary evaluations, and counseling for possible referral for outside medical assistance are available.

+Contact any of the offices listed to the right for assistance with drug or alcohol abuse.
 Counselors in these offices are experienced professionals.
 They offer support for students in an atmosphere of understanding and confidentiality.
-All programs offer individual assessment and referral to both on- and off-campus resources.
 Several independent off-campus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.